Meet the Team from acton academy fort lauderdale

 Art and the appreciation of all different forms of beauty is central to Chantal's life, as she is a practicing artist and graphic designer.

-As a Guide-In-Training, Chantal is responsible for bringing both a fun and "gameful" experience to the learning environment, for students and adults alike.
+As a Lead Guide, Chantal is responsible for bringing both a fun and "gameful" experience to the learning environment, for students and adults alike.

 Visual Culture and New Media Specialist